hyperdriveguy/python-p2p/README.md

 # Overview

-This is a text adventure game written in Python meant to have a heavy emphasis on multiplayer play.
+This is a text adventure game written in Python that has a heavy emphasis on multiplayer play.
 This is meant to be an exercise for me to learn about peer-to-peer networking.

 {Provide a description the networking program that you wrote.
 Describe how to use your software.
 If you did Client/Server, then you will need to describe how to start both.}